jrbluescharley/gonnassistbot/README.md

 # gonnassistbot
-A Telegram Bot to ask how gonna assist in an event by answering how many people will bring you there.
+A Telegram Bot to ask who gonna assist in an event by answering how many people will bring you there.